OSInside/kiwi/doc/source/building/build_live_iso.rst

    This page explains how to build a live image.
 It contains:

    * how to build an ISO image
-   * how to start it with QEMU
+   * how to run it with QEMU
    * how to dump the resulting ISO image on an USB stick

 In KIWI all generated ISO images are created to be hybrid.
 This means,